sara-nl/clouddocs/TUDelftcourse-20160413/partB.markdown

 > Try to copy a file from your laptop to `/data`, e.g. with `scp myfile ubuntu@145.100.58.XYZ:/data`.
 Then log in to the VM and inspect the changes.

->**Note:**
->
->  Play around, make your checks and shut down all the VMs when you are done.
-Your running VMs are consuming quota whether they are doing something useful or are idle.

 ### <a name="Bonus"></a> Bonus food for brain

 This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.